justlark/lark.gay/site/content/the-lark-files.md

-**The one rule of _The Lark Files_ is that you're not allowed to share files over the internet.** You can meet up in-person, use a mutual friend as a courier, send a flash drive via postal mail, hide a flash drive in a public (a dead drop), etc.
+**The one rule of _The Lark Files_ is that you're not allowed to share files over the internet.** You can meet up in-person, use a mutual friend as a courier, send a flash drive via postal mail, hide a flash drive in public (a dead drop), etc.

 So what about that `collection.snk` file? _The Lark Files_ are also distributed